2022 Kentucky Derby Betting Guide

-Twenty of the nation’s top three-year-old thoroughbreds compete in the event dubbed the “Greatest Two Minutes in Sports.”
-It’s also called “The Run for the Roses” due to the garland of 554 red roses draped over the winner.
+The famed Kentucky Derby takes place annually in early May at Churchill Downs.
+Twenty of the nation’s top three-year-old thoroughbreds compete in the event dubbed as the “Greatest Two Minutes in Sports” and also known as “The Run for the Roses.”

-First run in 1875, this event is considered the first major thoroughbred race of the season, captivating the public and elevating the stature of the sport.
-It is the signature first jewel of racing’s Triple Crown, followed by the Preakness Stakes two weeks later and the Belmont Stakes three weeks beyond that.
+First run in 1875, this event is the signature horse race of the season, captivating the public and elevating the stature of the sport.
+It is the first jewel of racing’s Triple Crown, followed by the Preakness Stakes two weeks later and the Belmont Stakes three weeks beyond that.

 If you are one of the 100,000+ fans who like to watch the race live, head to Churchill Downs in Kentucky to place your bet on Derby Day.
 But if that is not your first choice, New Jersey offers a slate of horse betting options.

 - New Jersey racetracks: There are three active racetracks in NJ that have betting on horses and are simulcast facilities.
 The Meadowlands, Monmouth Park and Freehold Raceway are simulcast facilities.
 All three will take bets on the Derby.